 G. Additional Qualitative Attributes

 Depending on the situation, the previous six attributes may not capture all of the qualitative attributes that may apply to the finding.
-Therefore, additional qualitative circumstances, as appropriate, may be considered in the decisionmaking process.
+Therefore, additional qualitative circumstances, as appropriate, may be considered in the decision-making process.
 Any additional qualitative circumstances for management consideration should have a clear and reasonable nexus to the safety significance of the finding.
 If additional qualitative attributes are considered, one should be particularly aware of the goal of having a scrutable and repeatable outcome, and should consider whether other decision makers would reasonably be expected to invoke the same qualitative attributes.

 Table 1: Qualitative Decision-Making Attributes for NRC Management Review